hyperledger/iroha-2-docs/src/guide/javascript.md

 </template>
 ```

-That’s it!
-Now we should only wrap it up with the App.vue component and app
+That's it!
+Finally, we should only wrap it up with the `App.vue` component
-entrypoint:
+and the `app` entrypoint:

 ```vue
 <script setup lang="ts">